ice-here/resist/README.md

 **There is a lot to do and we know it's hard.**
 If you don't know where to start, we recommend giving your [representatives a call](call-your-representatives).
-The more we let our elected officials know that this is important to us, the more we pressure them to change the system.
+The more we let our elected officials know that this is important to us, the more pressure we put on them to change the system.

 ### Call your representatives
 Find out if you representatives stand for ending ICE’s practices at our doorstep.
 Ask about their specific, and actionable plans.
 Communicate your stand.